Batticaloa region: Capital

 It is said that Sammanthurai, a town in the present-day Ampara district, was the primary capital of the Batticaloa region until the colonial period.
-The Portuguese built a fort in 1628 against the union of the Kandy kings and Dutch merchants at Puliyanthivu, where present-day Batticaloa town is situated.
+The Portuguese built a fort in 1628 against the union of the Kandy kings and Dutch merchants at Puliyanthivu, where present-day Batticaloa is situated.
 However, the Portuguese were defeated in the war with the alliance of Kandyan and the Dutch East India Company in 1638, and the fort was captured by the Dutch.
-Since then, Puliyanthivu became the administrative capital of the district until the independence of the island in 1948.
+Puliyanthivu became the administrative capital of the district until the independence of the island in 1948.

 Administration

-During the colonial period, the Batticaloa region followed Vannimai chieftainship same as in Vanni region of northern Ceylon.
-There were three or four Vannian chieftainships as observed by Portuguese historians like Bocarro and Queroz – Palugāmam, Panova, and Sammanturai along with Eravur.
-By the end of the eighteenth century, the Dutch colonial territories comprised eleven separate sub-chieftaincies, or as Dutch called them, "Provinces": seven Mukkuvar controlled districts of Eravur, Manmunai, Eruvil, Poraitivu, Karaivaku, Sammanturai and Akkaraipattu, plus Panama in the south, NaduKadu(or Nadene) in the west, and Koralai and Kariwitti to the north. totally eleven "provinces" were in Batticaloa territory.
-Nadukadupattu, the last pattu inhabited by the people who came from Sitawaka in the 17th century was abandoned by its inhabitants at the end of the 19th century and its residual populated area was later identified as "Wewgampattu".
+During the colonial period, the Batticaloa region followed Vannimai chieftainship, the same as in the Vanni region of northern Ceylon.
+There were three or four Vannian chieftainships as observed by Portuguese historians like Bocarro and Queroz – Palugāmam, Panova, and Sammanturai, along with Eravur.
+By the end of the eighteenth century, the Dutch colonial territories comprised eleven separate sub-chieftaincies, or as Dutch called them, provinces as well as seven Mukkuvar controlled districts of Eravur, Manmunai, Eruvil, Poraitivu, Karaivaku, Sammanturai and Akkaraipattu, plus Panama in the south, Nadu Kadu (or Nadene) in the west, and Koralai and Kariwitti to the north.
+A total of eleven provinces were in the Batticaloa territory.
+Nadukadupattu, the last pattu inhabited by the people who came from Sitawaka in the 17th century, was abandoned by its inhabitants at the end of the 19th century and its residual populated area was later identified as "Wewgampattu".
 In the 1950s, there were nine D.R.O divisions (Divisional Revenue Officer Divisions – present Divisional secretariat Divisions) in Batticaloa District: Panamapattu, Akkaraipattu, Nintavur-Karaivakupattu, Sammanthuraipattu, Manmunaipattu North, Porativu – Manmunai South – Eruvilpattu, Bintennapattu, Eravur-Koralaipattu, and Wewgampattu.

 Bifurcation of the ancient territory

 After independence, the Gal Oya scheme was proposed by the Dominion of Ceylon to increase the rice productivity of the southeastern part of the country in 1949, which caused the creation of many settlements in the Nadukadupattu region within the end of that scheme in 1953.
-According to the new proposal of electoral reforms in Ceylon in 1959, Nadukadu – Nadene pattus was introduced as a new electoral district with the name "Digamadulla" on 19 March 1960.
+According to the new proposal of electoral reforms in Ceylon in 1959, Nadukadu – Nadene pattus were introduced as a new electoral district with the name Digamadulla on 19 March 1960.
 At the end of 1960, Batticaloa District consisted of four electoral districts in its southernmost part – Pottuvil, Kalmunai, Nintavur, and Ampara.

 Subsequently, the government declared a new administrative district including Pottuvil, Kalmunai, and Ampara electoral districts on 10 April 1961.
 Ancient Batticaloa region was thereby divided into two administrative districts where the northern part remained under the same name, and the southern part got a new name, "Amparai".
 According to the 1978 Constitution of Sri Lanka, the four single-member electoral districts of Ampara were replaced with one multi-member Digamadulla electoral district.

-It could be noted that pattu divisions of the newly formed Batticaloa district remain in their old names, though they disrupted to following divisions in modern Ampara District.
+Pattu divisions of the newly formed Batticaloa district kept their old names, though they disrupted to following divisions in modern Ampara District.